Old Man of the Mountain Day is May 3

 Visit & Meet the Legacy Fund Directors

-FRANCONIA NOTCH - Celebrate Old Man of the Mountain Day from 10 a.m. to 2 p.m. on Friday, May 3, with a visit to Profile Plaza in Franconia Notch.
+Honor NH Old Man of the Mountain Day from 10 a.m. to 2 p.m. on Saturday, May 3, with a visit to Profile Plaza in Franconia Notch.
 Tour the plaza and the seven steel profilers that recreate the visage of the famous Granite Face and meet members of the Old Man of the Mountain Legacy Fund Board of Directors.

 The Old Man of the Mountain, a New Hampshire icon that adorns state road signs, license plates, New Hampshire quarters, memorabilia and much more, fell from its perch on Cannon Cliff on May 3, 2003.
-Last year on the occasion of the 20th anniversary of that dramatic event, New Hampshire Governor Chris Sununu and the state legislature officially named May 3 as Old Man of the Mountain Day in New Hampshire.
+In 2023, New Hampshire Governor Chris Sununu and the state legislature officially named May 3 as Old Man of the Mountain Day in New Hampshire.

-The Legacy Fund Directors are building on the connections that many people have to the Old Man's legacy, as demonstrated with the outpouring of memories and stories shared during the 20th anniversary events.
+The Legacy Fund Directors are building on the connections that many people have to the Old Man's legacy, as demonstrated with the outpouring of memories and stories shared.
 The beloved symbol continues to resonate with residents and visitors to the area.

 A goal of the Directors is to turn the current historic site building into the Old Man of the Mountain Legacy Center, an interpretive center/museum containing artifacts and historic information about the Old Man of the Mountain that demonstrate how it remains relevant today and into the future.